 In May 2005, our Compensation Committee approved long-term incentive performance awards pursuant to which certain of our officers and employees, including some of whom are our senior executive officers, were awarded a portion of the interests previously held by us in the Manager as well as in the Class B limited partner interests in Gramercy's operating partnership.
-These awards are dependent upon, among other things, tenure of employment and the performance by SL Green Realty Corp. of its investment in Gramercy.
-We recorded compensation expense of approximately \$0.7 million, \$1.4 million, \$0.4 million and \$0.7 million for the three and six months ended June 30, 2007 and 2006, respectively, related to these awards.
-After giving effect to these awards, we own 64.83 units of the Class B limited partner interests and 65.83% of the Manager.
-The officers and employees who received these awards own 15.75 units of the Class B limited partner interests and 15.75% of the Manager.
+The vesting of these awards is dependent upon, among other things, tenure of employment and the performance of our investment in Gramercy.
+We recorded compensation expense of approximately \$0.8 million and \$0.7 million for the three months ended March 31, 2008 and 2007 respectively, related to these awards.
+After giving effect to these awards, we own 65.83 units, or 65.83%, of the Class B limited partner interests and 65.83% of the Manager.
+The officers and employees who received these awards own 15.75 units, or 15.75%, of the Class B limited partner interests and 15.75% of the Manager.
+See Note 19.

 Gramercy is obligated to reimburse the Manager for its costs incurred under an asset servicing agreement and an outsourcing agreement between the Manager and us.
 The asset servicing agreement, which was amended and restated in April 2006, provides for an annual fee payable to us of 0.05% of the book value of all Gramercy's credit tenant lease assets and non-investment grade bonds and 0.15% of the book value of all other Gramercy assets.
-We may reduce the asset-servicing fee for fees that Gramercy pays directly to outside servicers.
-The outsourcing agreement currently provides for a fee of \$1.33 million per year, increasing 3% annually over the prior year.
-For the three and six months ended June 30, 2007 and 2006, the Manager received an aggregate of approximately \$1.2 million, \$2.3 million, \$0.9 million and \$1.6 million, respectively, under the outsourcing and asset servicing agreements.
+We may reduce the assetservicing fee for fees that Gramercy pays directly to outside servicers.
+The outsourcing agreement currently provides for a fee of \$1.38 million per year, increasing 3% annually over the prior year.
+For the three months ended March 31, 2008 and 2007 the Manager received an aggregate of approximately \$1.3 million and \$1.1 million, respectively, under the outsourcing and asset servicing agreements.